shubham-padia/asr_airflow/README.md

 - Change `AIRFLOW_HOME` to your current directory i.e. the one you cloned the project into.
 - Change `AIRFLOW__CORE__SQL_ALCHEMY_CONN` and `AIRFLOW_CONN_AIRFLOW_DB` to point to the database we created earlier i.e. `asr_airflow` db.
 - Change `PATH` to your current system path, make sure the virtual environment that we created earlier is active.
 You can view your current path by typing `echo $PATH`
+- Set `WATCHER_DB_URL` to the url of the watcher database we created in the earlier steps.

 9.)
 Copy the example services from `example_services` to a directory named `services`.
 Please try to name the directory for the actual services as `services` as it has been added